Orange-OpenSource/hurl/docs/tutorial/your-first-hurl-file.md

 Next, we’re going to write our first test.

 1. Open a text editor and create a file named `basic.hurl`.
-In this file, just type the following text and save:</li>
+In this file, just type the following text and save:

 ```hurl
 GET http://localhost:8080